NiklasMelton/AdaptiveResonanceLib/paper.md

    therefore be used for both classification and regression tasks.

-2. Simple ARTMAP [@gotarredona1998adaptive]: Simple ARTMAP (or Simplified ARTMAP) was developed to streamline the ARTMAP algorithm for classification task.
+2. Simple ARTMAP [@gotarredona1998adaptive]: Simple ARTMAP (or Simplified ARTMAP) was developed to streamline the ARTMAP algorithm for classification tasks.
 As most classification problems provide discrete labels, it is possible to replace the B-side of the ARTMAP algorithm with the class labels directly.
 Simple ARTMAP does this and creates a mapping from B-side class labels to A-side cluster labels.
 The